-In Mr B's case, the SIPP was established in around late December/ early January 2012, which was after Options became aware of the cash incentives being offered to CL&P clients.
+In Mr T's case, the SIPP was established in January 2012, which was after Options became aware of the cash incentives being offered to CL&P clients.
 Similarly, his investments had not been made until after it (Options) had become aware of this issue.
 Despite this, Options still proceeded with both investments.
+In the case of the WBP investment, this was not made until November 2012, which was several months after Options had cut ties with CL&P. Whilst Mr T has not been specific about the timing of this investment, this was an investment CL&P recommended to other customers.
+And it is just too unlikely that Mr T would've decided to invest in it without CL&P recommending it.